 Injured employees rely on workers’ compensation benefits to pay their bills and make ends meet while they recover and lose out on days, weeks, or more of work.
+Unfortunately, actually receiving these benefits can be challenging as employers can fight workers' compensation claims for various reasons.
 After finding out that their employer has disputed or denied their claim, it can be outright devastating to an injured worker’s livelihood and wellbeing.
 Refiling or creating an appeal may be an option but, in the meantime, the immediate impact is already felt.

 If you have been injured at work, it helps to know some common reasons why employers dispute claims so that you can hopefully avoid the same issues.
 At the very least, you will be better prepared to fight back if your filing is wrongfully contested.

-Some common reasons, both legitimate and illegitimate, workers’ comp claims are denied are:
+Some common reasons, both legitimate and illegitimate, workers’ comp claims are denied include the following:

 - Disbelief: Some employers simply do not believe that their employee who has filed a claim is being serious.
 Thinking that they have the final say, they may deny a claim because they don’t believe the injury is a real issue.
 This sort of obstacle can be presented before any worker, but it is more common in workplaces that can cause subtle yet debilitating workplace injuries, like when an accountant develops carpal tunnel syndrome or back pain from working at a computer for 40 hours a week.